alexgolec/schwab-py/docs/auth.rst

 .. autofunction:: schwab.auth.client_from_token_file

+The following is a convenient wrapper around token creation and fetching, calling each when appropriate:

+.. autofunction:: schwab.auth.easy_client

 If you don't want to create a client and just want to fetch a token, you can use the ``schwab-generate-token.py`` script that's installed with the library.
 This method is particularly useful if you want to create your token on one machine